Soldier’s ‘vile’ TikTok video about the Holocaust under investigation, Army says

 The video comes as the military grapples with larger issues of racism and discrimination within the force in the wake of George Floyd’s killing in Minneapolis police custody.

-The military is “not immune to the forces of bias and prejudice,” Defense Secretary Mark T. Esper said in June, announcing plans to tackle long-standing issues, which include the diversity of senior leaders, and punishments more often meted out to service members of color.
+The military is “not immune to the forces of bias and prejudice,” Defense Secretary Mark T. Esper said in June, announcing plans to tackle long-standing issues, which include the diversity of senior leaders and punishments more often meted out to service members of color.

-Freihofer is also being investigated for a hand gesture made during the video, and whether it was intended as a Nazi salute, an Army official said.
+Freihofer is also being investigated for a hand gesture made during the video and whether it was intended as a Nazi salute, an Army official said.

 Freihofer did not immediately return a request for comment.